JetBrains/intellij-sdk-docs/tutorials/build_system/deployment.md

 * `beta`: https://plugins.jetbrains.com/plugins/beta/list
 * `eap`: https://plugins.jetbrains.com/plugins/eap/list

+## Publishing with Gradle to an Enterprise Plugin Repository
 It is also possible to host an enterprise plugin repository, in which case the URL structure will depend on your hosting address.
 For more information, please refer to the [Enterprise Plugin Repositories](/basics/getting_started/update_plugins_format.md) documentation.